simba0808/simba0808/README.md

   - 🔭 Proven track record of delivering high-quality, scalable applications that meet and exceed client expectations.
   Seeking a challenging role where I can utilize my skills and knowledge to drive innovation and success in the blockchain industry.<br />
   - 👍 Experienced in DevOps, CI/CD, and Cloud infrastructure, especially with AWS and Azure also GCP<br />
-  - 😍 Developed some AI Apps and integrated with web and ChatGPT.</br>
 </div>

 # 💻 My Activities